frostu8/kromer/README.md

   "**Bot**" section of [your application][1].
 If it wasn't apparent enough, this **should be kept** ***very*** **secret**.

-Once you've set those environment variables, just run the bot and watch it go!
+Once you've set those environment variables, just run the binary and watch it go!
 It will automatically set up the database and initialize the global commands.
 It takes an hour at most to initialize the global commands, but once that's complete, you'll be raring to go!

 ## Hosting using Docker
 Docker is a containerization platform. `kromer` is built with this in mind, and